desmos-labs/desmos/docs/architecture/adr-005-support-multisig-chain-link.md

 ### CLI implementation

 We propose to use an interactive prompt to create a new chain-link JSON for both single signature and multi signature account.
 For the single signature account, the process will remain the same as before.
-For the multi signature account, we will add the new feature beyond the remained interactive prompt.
+For the multi signature account, we will add the new feature beyond the current ones.

 To simplify things for multisig accounts, we propose to create a chain link JSON starting from a transaction signed with a multisig account.
 Inside the Cosmos SDK, multisig account transactions signing depends on the `tx sign` and `tx multisign` commands.
 To send a transaction to the node, the following process takes place:
 1. the multisig account owners create a raw transaction file